First Christian Church (Wabash, Indiana)

-First Christian Church, also known as the Wabash Christian Church, is a historic Disciples of Christ church located at Wabash, Wabash County, Indiana.
+First Christian Church, also known as the Wabash Christian Church, is a historic Disciples of Christ church located in Wabash, Wabash County, Indiana.
 It was built in 1865, and is a rectangular, brick Romanesque Revival style church.
 It has a gable roof and features a domed tower rising from the slightly projecting center pavilion at the front facade.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the West Wabash Historic District.